onedeveloperarmy/onedeveloperarmy/README.md

-## 👋 Hi there, I'm Gopal Rajbanshi (onedeveloperarmy)
+### 👋 Hi there👋,
+### This is One Developer Army

-- 💻 I'm Full Stack Software
+- 💻 Full Stack Software Developer
-- 👀 I’m interested in Tech
+- 👀 Interested in Tech
-- 🌱 I’m currently learning everything 🤣.
+- 🌱 Learning something 🤣.
-- 🖥  I’m currently working at Pratham IT System Pvt Ltd.
+- 🖥  Working at Pratham IT System Pvt Ltd as a Full-Stack .NET Developer.
-- ⛳️ Goals: Contribute more to Open Source projects
+- ⛳️ Goals: Earn enough money for retirement after 35yr
-- ⚡ Fun fact: I love music ❤️❤️🎻🎻
+- ⚡ Fun fact: I love nothing but I like something

 ### Connect with me: